wandb/docs/docs/guides/launch/create-job.md

 The name of the job will contain the prefix `job-` with the GitHub URL and path to script as the suffix: `job-<git-remote-url>-<path-to-script>`.

-For more information on how job names are created, see Job naming conventions[LINK].
+For more information on how job names are created, see the [Job naming conventions](create-job#job-naming-conventions) section.

  ## Create a job with your own Docker container.